 Developing and delivering state-of-the-art, innovative, multidisciplinary courses and programs in first-year engineering, engineering technical communication, multidisciplinary capstone design, and graduate education in engineering education.

 The EED was created in November 2015 and the Ph.D. program was approved in Spring 2018.
-In Autumn 2021, approximately 25 graduate students will be enrolled in the engineering education doctoral program.
+About 25 graduate students are enrolled in the engineering education doctoral program.
 Looking towards the future, the EED is positioned to grow and establish stronger connections across the College of Engineering and the field.

 EED Lecturers (Associated Faculty) from all engineering backgrounds are employed to assist with courses for first and second year engineering students.
 Courses include the two course Standard sequence (ENGR 1181 and 1182), the two course Honors sequence (ENGR 1281 and 1282), and the stand-alone MATLAB course (ENGR 1221).

 The Standard and Honors sequences have classroom and lab components.
 The classroom includes engineering graphics and the use of computer tools such as EXCEL, MATLAB, C/C++ (Honors only), Word, PowerPoint, and CAD software.
 In the labs, students collect, analyze and interpret experimental data, and each sequence culminates with a design-build project to solve a “real-world” problem.
 Developing teamwork and communication skills is an essential part of these courses.
 The stand-alone MATLAB course provides an introduction to computer programming and problem-solving techniques with MATLAB applications in engineering and the physical sciences.